 Imagine if your skills and knowledge were focussed on solving issues (that are detected earlier using automation).
 You would also have the time to build value adding projects, such as how your IT operations can improve your organization's efficiency, customer experience and security resilience.

 We talked about automation, but while automation refers to a single task, orchestration arranges tasks to optimize workflows.

 For example, orchestrating SAP start/stop means not only doing one action of stopping it, but also testing various elements post actions and running some scripts.
 In the cloud, orchestration is often key to ensuring that automated spin-up activities like auto-scaling take place in the right order, with the right security rules and permissions in place.

 Together, automation and orchestration can help reduce IT costs, ramp up productivity, and free up personnel focus for more strategic pursuits.
 However, choosing the right tools to succeed with both takes time and research, but having this knowledge will put you and your career ahead.

 Udemy, as well as various other organizations, offer Orchestration classes - while those will typically be IT generic, it will allow you to understand and implement it in your SAP environment.

-7. Kubernetes and Containerization
+7. Kubernetes and containerization

 Think of a container as a single process wrapped by a stripped-down operating system.
-As such, like a process, it may be very short or long-living.
+As such, like a process, it may be very short or long living.
 In any case, it's ephemeral, so whatever you do inside the container is gone once it stops.
 The de-facto standard for containers is Docker.

-Like an operating system automates the handling of processes, there are automation environments (or orchestration).
+Just as an operating system automates the handling of processes, there are automation environments (or orchestration).
 While there are a few, Kubernetes emerged as the one most widely used.